Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 3. Keep all repair estimates and invoices

-4. File claims promptly (most policies require notification within 30-60 days)
+4. File claims promptly (most policies require notification within 30 to 60 days)

 5. Understand your deductible and coverage limits

-Remember that homeowners remain responsible for the sewer lateral—the line from your house to the street connection point.
-Municipal sewer systems only cover lines beyond that connection.
+Remember that homeowners remain responsible for the sewer lateral, which is the line from your house to the street connection point.
+For pipe-related emergencies that can damage your home interior, our burst pipe repair guide covers what insurance will and won't pay for.

 Preventing Sewer Line Damage